 Above: Compression fossil of Sciadophyton

-Plant exhibiting elongate sporangium terminating a short length of parallel-sided, unbranched axis.
+Plant exhibiting an elongate sporangium terminating a short, parallel-sided, unbranched axis.

 Above: Plate 1 (Edwards & Rogerson 1979) showing Steganotheca striata sporangium showing surface striation